LuYF-Lemon-love/susu-pytorch-notes/README.md

 ## 介绍

-- [01_quickstart_tutorial.ipynb](./01_quickstart_tutorial.ipynb): source tutorial links ( https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html ), This section runs through the API for common tasks in machine learning.
+- [01_quickstart_tutorial.ipynb](./01_quickstart_tutorial.ipynb): this section runs through the API for common tasks in machine learning.

 ## Reference